Maximin Isnard

 Maximin Isnard ([maksimɛ̃ isnaʁ]; 16 November 1755 Grasse, Alpes-Maritimes – 12 March 1825 Grasse), French revolutionary, was a dealer in perfumery at Draguignan when he was elected deputy for the département of the Var to the Legislative Assembly, where he joined the Girondists.
+As the president of the National Convention Isnard, who had enough of the tyranny of the Paris Commune, threatened the destruction of Paris.
+He declared that the Convention would not be influenced by any violence and that Paris had to respect the representatives from elsewhere in France.
+Isnard was asked to give up his seat.

 Before the French Revolution

-Born in 1755, he was the last son of Maximin Isnard and Anne-Thérèse Fanton.
+Born in 1755, he is the youngest son of Maximin Isnard (1731-1799) and Anne Thérèse Fanton, cousin of the Fantons of Andon.
+He is the grandson (on the paternal line) of Jacques Isnard, merchant curator, was lord of Deux-Frères and Esclapon, and of Claire Courmes, both from old families of the bourgeoisie of Grasse.

+His sister Françoise (1722-1805), wife of Antoine Court (they had several children: Honoré, Michel and Joseph Court d'Esclapon and de Fontmichel).
+His niece, Marie Marguerite Justine Isnard, married Claude-Marie Courmes (1770-1865) in 1801.

+He married Madeleine Clérion in 1778.
+They had a son, Jean-Jacques (1784-1845), Baron Isnard, private receiver of finances, who married Eugénie-Gabrielle Luce in 1813, daughter of the banker Honoré-François Luce.
+Their grandson Joseph-Honoré (1817-1898) was confirmed in the title of Baron Isnard by letters patent of September 7, 1864.

 He became perfumer in Draguignan before opening a factory specializing in silk and soap.

 Legislative Assembly

 Isnard was quickly a revolutionary in accepting "new ideas" at the beginning of the Revolution, in 1789–1790.

 On 9 September 1791, he was elected member of Legislative Assembly by the department of Var, in southeastern of France (district of Draguignan.

 Isnard was linked to Brissot and sat at the left of the Assembly.
 He was very violent in his talks.
 For example, in his opinion, the French State had to deport all priests who have not accepted the Revolution.

 He supported the "brissotins" who wanted a war against foreign countries, in order to strengthen Revolution.

 Attacking the court, and the Austrian committee in the Tuileries, he demanded the disbandment of the king's bodyguard, and reproached Louis XVI for infidelity to the constitution.
 But on 20 June 1792, when the crowd invaded the palace, he was one of the deputies who went to place themselves beside the king to protect him.